Alkaline Water on the Dr Sebi Diet

 When it comes down to it, being the only true source of water with natural alkalinity and mineral content, spring water is the preferred choice for drinking.

-And while ionized water may in some instances have a more optimal ORP value as well as technically alkaline on the pH scale.
+And while ionized water may in some instances have a more optimal ORP value as well as being technically alkaline on the pH scale.

 You could argue that because the source water does not contain the correct minerals (and no amount of "ionization" can change that), drinking it is not on par with spring water.